Noisy Data is Destructive to Reinforcement Learning with Verifiable Rewards: Introduction

 \minihead{Real-world annotation noise is destructive to RLVR.} Moving beyond synthetic noise, we use Text2SQL (\ie, translating natural language questions to SQL queries) tasks as a case study to illustrate the impact of real-world annotation errors.
 Text2SQL datasets contain naturally occurring human annotation errors due to the ambiguity of natural language and the multidimensionality of data.
 We manually corrected a Text2SQL dataset, BIRD \cite{li2023can}, which is known to contain substantial annotation noise \cite{wretblad2024understanding,liu2025nl2sql,pourreza2023evaluating}.
-We find that training on the original, noisy dataset degrades performance by 5–12\% compared to training on our corrected dataset across different base model architectures.
+We find that training on the real-world, noisy dataset degrades performance by 5–12\% compared to training on our corrected dataset across five base models.

 We summarize our contributions as follows: \begin{enumerate}[leftmargin=*,itemsep=1pt] \item We construct a truly noisy dataset of mathematical reasoning for RL training.
 This provides the community with a reliable dataset to rigorously investigate the impact of data noise in RLVR. \item We show that existing algorithmic improvements for RLVR fail to mitigate the impact of noise.
 With 50\% noise, the best-performing algorithm achieves similar accuracy to that of GRPO and 3\% lower than clean data. \item We demonstrate that the impact of data noise is more severe than previously reported.
-Training with 100\% noise leads to similar or lower performance than training with format rewards and 8-10\% lower than clean data. \item Using Text2SQL as an example, we show that the presence of real-world data noise is destructive to RLVR.
-Compared to a cleaned dataset, the real-world, noisy dataset lowers performance by up to 12\%. \end{enumerate}
+Training with 100\% noise leads to similar or lower performance than training with format rewards and 8-10\% lower than clean data. \item Using Text2SQL tasks, we show that the presence of real-world noise is destructive to RLVR.
+Compared to a cleaned dataset, the real-world, noisy dataset lowers performance by 6--12\%. \end{enumerate}